DiegoPrestesGit/bolttech-test/README.md

 ### FRONTEND

 - [ ] web app skeleton
+- [ ] implement mock screen
+- [ ] configure axios
+- [ ] remove mocks and fetch data from the backend
 - [ ] task's finish date visible in the tooltip, and a status identifier (todo, doing, done(?)) => Microsoft TODO for inspiration
-- [ ] tasks added or deleted should not refresh the full page, that is bad for the user, brah
+- [ ] tasks added or deleted should not refresh the full page, that is bad for the user
 - [ ] add gulp.js for build

 ### BOTH